shailen-naidoo/Netlify/README.md

 This is an unofficial extension for VS Code, it allows you to observe and display build events for your site

+> NB!
+Only works for public Netlify projects

 ## Features
 You can see when your: